GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 ### Task 4: Joining Vaccination Coverage Data with administrative boundaries

-% ADD A DISCLAIMER MAKING TRAINEES THINK WHERE
+% ADD A DISCLAIMER MAKING TRAINEES THINK WHERE THE DATA CAME FROM

 In our `data/input`-folder, we can find a csv file called `vaccination_coverage_adm2`.
 This file includes the vaccination coverage of both the mcv1 and mcv2 vaccine.
 Thankfully, the dataset includes the district name (`amd2_name`) and the adm2 pcode.
 With this information, we can perform a [non-spatial join](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_non_spatial_joins_wiki.html) in order to add the vaccination coverage data to our district boundaries layer (adm2).